How Coastal Detox Helps Residents in Florida Detox From Alcohol

 What are the Effects of Alcohol and Addiction?

-• Shrinking Brain: Long-term exposure to alcohol can shrink the frontal lobes of your brain, which disturbs mental health.
+- Shrinking Brain: Long-term alcohol exposure can shrink the frontal lobes of your brain, which disturbs mental health.

-• Behavior Changes: Alcohol can change your typical behaviors and leave you without sound mental health to make smart decisions.
+- Behavior Changes: Alcohol can change your typical behaviors and leave you without sound mental health to make intelligent decisions.

-• Dependence: Alcohol dependence varies from person to person, so it’s difficult to define.
-You may have a physical dependence on alcohol if drinking alcohol starts to affect your ability to perform well in school or work and affects your personal relationships.
+- Dependence: Alcohol dependence varies from person to person, so it’s difficult to define.
+You may have a physical dependence on alcohol if drinking alcohol starts to affect your ability to perform well in school or work and affects your relationships.

-• Liver Damage: Long-term alcohol abuse can damage the liver and prevent it from properly removing harmful substances from the body.
+- Liver Damage: Long-term alcohol abuse can damage the liver and prevent it from adequately removing harmful substances from the body.

-• Lung Infections: People who drink frequently have a hard time fighting off bacteria and viruses, and are more susceptible to illnesses like tuberculosis and pneumonia.
+- Lung Infections: People who drink frequently have difficulty fighting off bacteria and viruses and are more susceptible to illnesses like tuberculosis and pneumonia.

-• Fatigue: Fatigue or feeling tired may be a sign of anemia, which is a possible complication of alcoholism.
+- Fatigue: Fatigue or feeling tired may be a sign of anemia, a possible complication of alcoholism.

 Alcohol’s impact on your body starts from the moment you take your first sip of alcohol.
 While an occasional glass of wine with dinner isn’t a cause for concern (when not abused), the cumulative effects of drinking wine, beer, or spirits can take their toll.
 Seek help from our Florida rehab center before alcoholism takes an irreversible toll on your life.